 Since it was February, we intentionally chose the coziness and candlelit dream of a winter nighttime gathering.
 If you live in Minnesota, you can pull this off eight months out of the year.
 Bliss.
 Really, a nighttime get-together anytime of the year just happens to be my favorite.

 #2 Brainstorming alone and together:

 Jen suggested a private Pinterest board and the 3 of us starting pinning.
 Brilliant plan, do this.

 #3 Meeting face-to-face:

-On a very busy work/life day in January, we met in the skyways of a Minneapolis coffee shop to spell out our ideas and hopes.
-Because the Pinterest board had us sharing and commenting on ideas previous to this meeting, we were already rolling with creative thoughts by the time we got this far.
-In about an hour we walked away with a strong plan to work from.
+On a hectic work/life day in January, we met in the skyways of a Minneapolis coffee shop to spell out our ideas and hopes.
+Because the Pinterest board had us sharing and commenting on plans previous to this meeting, we were already rolling with creative thoughts by the time we got this far.
+In about an hour we walked away with a strong plan to work from going forward.
 Plus we snuck in a speed-style share of how we were doing personally, a bonus.